iPAS/marp-pptx-botnoi/git-workflow_for_es.md

 ## Basic Git Workflow Steps

 1. **Clone the Repository**
-   - Start by cloning the main repository to have a local copy.
+   - Start by cloning, to have a local copy.
 2. **Create a New Branch**
-   - Always work on a separate branch for each feature or fix.
+   - Each branch has just one objective (feature or fix).
 3. **Make Changes & Commit Regularly**
    - Commit often, with small changes and meaningful messages.